GrongoTheGrog/goteway/README.md

 ### Declarative

-The declarative way is done by editing a yaml file called goteway.yaml in the root directory of where the program is running.
+The declarative way is done by editing a yml file called goteway.yml in the root directory of where the program is running.

 ```Yaml
 gateway: